Getting Started with AWS

 - Easy installation with smart default parameters.

-Use a personal account or create a new AWS account for this lab rather than using an organization’s account to ensure that you have full access to the necessary services and do not leave behind any resources from the lab.
+A personal AWS account: Use a personal account or create a new AWS account for this guide rather than using an organization’s account to ensure that you have full access to the necessary services and do not leave behind any resources from the guide.

 This tutorial is divided into five short modules.
 You must complete each module in order before moving on to the next one.

-- Creating a MySQL Database with RDS (5 minutes): Configure the RDS database to allow access to specific entities.
+- Creating a MySQL Database with Amazon RDS (5 minutes): Configure the Amazon RDS database to allow access to specific entities.

 - Creating an EC2 Instance (10 minutes): Create an EC2 instance to run your WordPress site.

-- Configuring Your RDS Database (15 minutes): Configure the RDS database to allow access to specific entities.
+- Configuring Your Amazon RDS Database (15 minutes): Configure the Amazon RDS database to allow access to specific entities.

 - Configuring WordPress on EC2 (15 minutes): Install the WordPress application and dependencies on the EC2 instance.

-- Explore your New Web Site and Clean Up (5 minutes): Clean up the resources created in this lab so that you will not be charged.
+- Explore Your New Website and Clean Up (5 minutes): Clean up the resources created in this guide so that you will not be charged.